 - The regulators – ASIC and AFSA – necessarily would have access to the whole of TIP.

 - Insolvency practitioners would have their access to TIP divided up as relevant for the individual matters which they and their firms handle.
-This would include the same sort of information, reports, analyses and documents that are produced now, with professional experience and knowledge required.
+This would include the same sort of information, reports, analyses and documents that are produced now, with professional experience and knowledge required in their creation.

 - The public would have access to what is determined as a relevant set of information in TIP, comparable to the creditors or less.